omar-haris/nginx-rtmp-monitoring/README.md

 and you need to install nodejs , npm and git .

-* open nginx config file and add at http -> server section this code
+* open nginx config file and add at http -> server section put this code

         location /stat {